jdittrich/userNeedResearchBook/text/allURBook.md

 ### Why analysis?

 In the analysis we will take a closer look at the data and organize it after patters.
-These patterns means that the results can be remembered, communicated and be used in design.
+By organizing after patterns the results can be remembered, communicated and be used in design.
 These uses would be hardly possible if when having several hundred single notes and observations like they come directly from interviews and observations.
 Thus we use an analysis